7 Tips for Planning a Great Movie Date

 How to Go on a Movie Date

-And I mean that even BEFORE you walk in the theater.
+And I mean even BEFORE you walk in the theater.
 During the pre-date phone call, you'll want to have movie names and times in hand.
-After she agrees to go on the date, go ahead and go down your list of names and times and then pick your preference.
-Don't just pick the latest bloody, action affair that you love (unless you know she'll like it too), go with something neutral that you think may interest you both.
-THEN, ask her what she wants to see.
+After she agrees to go on a date, go ahead and go down your list of names and times, and then pick your preference.
+Don't just pick the latest bloody, action affair that you love (unless you know she'll like it too).
+Go with something neutral that you think may interest you both.
+Then ask her what she wants to see.

-By asking her her opinion, you show that what she wants actually does matter.
+- You show that what she wants actually does matter when you ask for her opinion.
 Some women will happily just go along with your final choice, while others will make their desires known.
 In my experience, I find that women love it when you present them with a well thought out selection so they can veto what they don't like.
-It lets them get what the want, while simultaneously allowing them to remain secure in the knowledge that their man can lead and makes an effort to plan.
+It lets them get what they want, while simultaneously allowing them to remain secure in the knowledge that their man can lead and makes an effort to plan.
 Besides, in the end I know you just want to make her happy, so you definitely want to see something you know she'll enjoy.

 Generally, I like to focus on a movie when at the theater, but I also know that saying the right thing at the right time during a movie with the right girl can really have a positive effect.
 I can't offer too much advice here because it honestly depends on the girl and the movie, however, if in doubt, then just keep your mouth shut. :) The opening sequence of a great movie is not the time to start talking about what you had for dinner.

 But if she starts talking to you, consider that a signal for you to start looking for the best moment to say something to her.
 I recommend using the "extension" technique: use one sentence or phrase that perfectly riffs on or emphasizes something that just occurred on screen.
 This takes a bit of skill, but when done well, it really works.

 6. Make It an Experience